NSH2022/LAVA/README.md

 ## Download and preprocess data
 The raw data in this research is downloaded from [UK Biobank](https://www.ukbiobank.ac.uk/) Resource under application number 48388.
+The preprocessed data can be downloaded from <link to the google drive or dropbox>

 ## Train the model
 ```